nglanton/My-Semester-Projects/README.md

 # My-Semester-Projects
-Currently updated w/ projects from Aug 2024- Jan 2025.
+Currently updated w/ projects from Aug 2024- Apr 2025.

 ### Project 1: Pokemon Game (11/21/2024)
 **Summary**: This program allows users to play an adventure game with the Pokemon Gengar.
 They can evolve, train, and rest the Pokemon to prepare for a final boss battle.